mfranczak/random-online-catalog/README.md

 #### configuration
 (envs)

+### catalogservice
+Returns catalog items.
+Limit is a hardcoded parameter.

 ### adservicep
 Simulates personalized ads network.
 It pretends to do external API calls and it fails due to timeouts.